panzek/cuisineplus/README.md

 Fixed issue by adding rem unit: **margin-top: 0.6rem;**
 ![W3C CSS Validator- Fixed](media/images/w3c-css-validator-fixed.png)

-* [BrowserStack](https://www.browserstack.com/) was used to test the site on different browsers and real mobile devices.
-* [Responsinator](https://www.responsinator.com/) was used to test the site on real mobile devices.

 ### Accessibility Testing

 [Accessibility Insights](https://accessibilityinsights.io/) was used to check and fix accessibility issues.